 These prices are for new .com domain names only.
-The pricing of other extensions such as .net, .org, .info, .blog, etc. will vary based on the domain registrar you use.
+The pricing of other TLDs (top-level domains) or extensions, such as .net, .org, .info, .blog, .biz, etc., will vary based on the domain registrar you use.

-When it comes to domain extensions, we always recommend users to use .com because it’s the most popular one.
+When it comes to domain extensions or TLDs, we always recommend users use .com because it’s the most popular one.

 Hidden Costs of a Domain Name

-Aside from the domain registration cost, there are few hidden domain costs and upsells that you should be aware of, so you can make the most educated decision.
+Aside from the domain registration cost, there are a few hidden domain costs and upsells that you should be aware of so you can make the most educated decision.

-Domain name registration is done on a yearly basis.
+Domain name registration is done yearly.
 You can maintain control over your domain name as long as you continue to renew your registration each year.

-Some domain registrars offer domain name discounts on first year purchase, but their renewal costs are much higher.
-If you see a promotion where you can pay $0.99 for a domain name, then please know that it’s usually for first year only.
-Your annual renewals will be at a much higher price.
+Some domain registrars offer domain name discounts on first-year purchases, but their renewal costs are much higher.
+If you see a promotion where you can pay $0.99 for a domain name, then please know that it’s usually for the first year only.
+Your annual renewal fees will be at a much higher price.

 WHOIS and Domain Privacy

-ICANN is the not-for-profit public-benefit corporation that is responsible for coordinating the assignment and maintenance of domain names.
+ICANN (Internet Corporation for Assigned Name and Numbers) is a not-for-profit public-benefit corporation that is responsible for coordinating the assignment and maintenance of domain names.
 They require each domain registrar to collect contact information for the website owner.

 This information can be publicly accessed using WHOIS data.
 Other businesses and companies can use this information to contact you about a potential business partnership.

 Having the WHOIS data publicly available can result in unwanted emails and phone calls.
-This is why many domain registrars sell an add-on called Domain Privacy.
+This is why many domain registrars sell an add-on called Domain Privacy Protection.